charmbracelet/log/README.md

 ### Options

 You can customize the logger with options.
-Use `WithCaller()` to enable printing source location. `WithTimestamp()` prints the timestamp of each log.
+Use `log.WithCaller()` to enable printing source location. `log.WithTimestamp()` prints the timestamp of each log.

 ```go
 logger := log.New(log.WithTimestamp(), log.WithTimeFormat(time.Kitchen),